Iced Earth: Plagues of Babylon and Incorruptible (2013–2020)

-On October 26, 2018, it was revealed that Jon Schaffer had recruited previous Iced Earth members Gene Adam (vocals) and Bill Owen (lead guitar); along with guests Jim Morris (lead guitar), Ruben Drake (bass guitar), and Mark Prator (drums); to form Jon Schaffer's Purgatory, taking the name from the precursor to Iced Earth.
+On October 26, 2018, it was revealed that Jon Schaffer had recruited previous Iced Earth members Gene Adam (vocals) and Bill Owen (lead guitar)—along with guests Jim Morris (lead guitar), Ruben Drake (bass guitar), and Mark Prator (drums)—to form Jon Schaffer's Purgatory, taking the name from the precursor to Iced Earth.
 The band had re-recorded old pre-Iced Earth demos, including (in their original form) tracks that were later re-recorded for Iced Earth releases.
 This EP, titled Purgatory, was released in December 2018.

 Iced Earth's 1989 demo Enter the Realm was released on CD and vinyl for the first time on April 12, 2019, exactly 30 years after its original release.

 In a Facebook Live chat that took place on April 14, 2020, Schaffer confirmed that, after "a little bit of time off", Iced Earth would start working on their thirteenth studio album for a spring 2021 release.
-He stated: "Everything is a little bit up in the air right now.
-Even working on a new Iced Earth album is gonna be challenging until we see how all this plays out, because it's an international band.
-Stu's in Canada and Luke is in the U.K., so that makes it even more difficult for travel…the biggest issue now is logistics of actually getting together to do it, because we're an international band.
+He stated: "[W]orking on a new Iced Earth album is gonna be challenging until we see how all this plays out, because it's an international band.
+Stu's in Canada and Luke is in the U.K., so that makes it even more difficult for travel….
 If we lived in the same town or even in the same country, it would make things a lot easier.
-But we will [get around to making a new album], and there will be a time for that, no doubt.
-To say when that's gonna be, my plan was to focus on it in the back half of this year and have a release in spring of 2021.
+But we will [get around to making a new album]…my plan was to focus on it in the back half of this year and have a release in spring of 2021.
 But the world's flipped upside down and has gotten pretty weird lately."